-The British Council and Government of Odisha are working together to develop the spoken English communication skills of learners from 141 secondary schools in the state, a part of the Mo School initiative.
-The vision of the project is to enable improved life opportunities for learners in these secondary schools, by building the capacity of the teachers to deliver high quality English language teaching at secondary level.
-The project is working with teachers from 100 Odisha Adarsh Vidyalaya, 30 Zilla High Schools and 11 other schools.
+The British Council India signed a Memorandum of Understanding with the government of Odisha on 23 March 2018 for the Mo School initiative to develop the spoken English communication and life skills of students from 141 secondary schools in the state.
+The vision of the project was to enable improved life opportunities for 15,000 students in these secondary schools, by building the capacity of teachers to deliver a bespoke British Council spoken English and life skills course aligned to the Odisha curriculum using effective learner centred pedagogy.

 Mo school, Odisha – English Communication and Life Skills